wein.plus

 Log in Become a Member

-DOC area for white wine in the Italian region of Latium.
-It is located in the northern part of the Castelli Romani area and covers about 1,700 hectares of vineyards.
-The zone includes the municipalities of Frascati, Grottaferrata and Monte Porzio Catone, as well as parts of Roma and Montecompatri.
-It is a very old traditional wine-growing area.
-In the town of Frascati there were 1,022 taverns documented as early as 1450.
-Frascati is probably one of the most famous Italian white wines today.
+DOC area for white wine in the Italian region of Lazio.
+It is a very old wine-growing region.
+There were already 1,022 documented taverns in the town of Frascati in 1450.
+It is located in the northern part of the Castelli Romani area and covers around 1,700 hectares of vineyards.
+The zone encompasses the entire municipalities of Frascati, Grottaferrata and Monte Porzio Catone, as well as parts of Roma and Montecompatri.

 The wine is blended from Malvasia Bianca di Candia and/or Malvasia Puntinata = Malvasia del Lazio (zum.
-70%), in any use of Bellone, Bombino Bianco, Greco Bianco, Trebbiano Toscano and Trebbiano Giallo (max.
-30%), as well as other permitted (max.
+70%), with any use of Bellone, Bombino Bianco, Greco Bianco, Trebbiano Toscano and Trebbiano Giallo (max.
+30%), as well as other authorised grapes (max.
 15%).
-It is aged in secco, abboccato and amabile and is also produced as spumante.
+It is also produced as a sparkling wine.

 Voices of our members